tbojustin/resumechallenge/content/_index.md

 # A proven way to advance your cloud career.

-> **"Doing the Cloud Resume Challenge was one of the best decisions I've ever made."**<br>- Stephanie K, from bank clerk to Associate Cloud Engineer in 3 months
+> "**Doing the Cloud Resume Challenge was one of the best decisions I've ever made.**"<br>- Stephanie K, from bank clerk to Associate Cloud Engineer in 3 months

 So, you want a high-paying cloud job?
 Time to build some experience.